Chrome 67 arrives with Generic Sensor API and BigInt support

 Google today launched Chrome 67 for Windows, Mac, and Linux.
-The desktop release includes new APIs, BigInt support, plus the usual security improvements and new developer features.
+The desktop release includes new APIs and BigInt support, plus the usual security improvements and new developer features.
 You can update to the latest version now using the browser’s built-in updater or download it directly from google.com/chrome.

 With over 1 billion users, Chrome is both a browser and a major platform that web developers must consider.
 In fact, with Chrome’s regular additions and changes, developers often make a point to ensure they are aware of everything available — as well as what has been deprecated or removed.